ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-101/what-is-bizible.md

 thumbnail: 347236.jpeg
 ---

-# What is Bizible
+# What is Marketo Measure

-This lesson provides a brief introduction to what Bizible does and why.
+This lesson provides a brief introduction to what Marketo Measure does and why.

 >[!VIDEO](https://video.tv.adobe.com/v/347236/?quality=12&learn=on)